Flights to Palma, Mallorca

 By Taxi

 When you arrive at Palma airport the easiest way to get to the apartment is by taxi.
-This will cost you (2018 prices) a standard (regulated) fair of about 80 euros (91 euros at night).
+This will cost you a standard (regulated) fair of about 90 euros (100 euros at night).
 There always seems to be plenty of taxis at the airport rank.
 Alternatively there is a local (to Puerto Pollensa) friendly taxi service who are slightly cheaper than the standard taxis.
 They also have a minibus, so if there are 5 or more of you it will be much cheaper than 2 taxis.
 You will need to book in advance with Alicia at zarzataxi@hotmail.com

 By Shuttle Transfer